Digital transformation and globalization have radically changed the way we do business.

 In such a fast-paced, hyper-competitive environment in which little startups can outperform monolithic giants in terms of innovation, companies are re-thinking their business model.

-Main triggers of this transformation are speed, seamless integration and acquisition, on-demand services and the necessity to offer multiple touchpoints.
+The main triggers of this transformation are speed, seamless integration and acquisition, on-demand services, and the necessity to offer multiple touchpoints.
 People expect to be able to access products or services whenever they want and wherever they want without any constraints or friction.

 Even smaller entities are now required to work with global partners and suppliers in order to be competitive and find the most efficient and value-adding solution to each step of the supply chain.

 This disruption forces people to accept and comply with an array of new rules, while they need to learn how to interact with new tools and procedures.